-· time students (graduating class based, not fall cohort based) available Total credits at graduation for transfer students (graduating class based, not fall cohort based) Not available 1.D.2 Undergraduate annual calculation for four- year graduation rate, for first time, full-time student cohort Available 1.D.2 Student-support services facilitate student persistence and academic achievement.
-3 Retention for undergraduates from year one to year two for first- time, full-time student cohort Available 1.D.2 Achievement gap in six-year graduation rate for undergrad students who are Underrepresented minority students Available 1.D.3 Achievement gap in six-year graduation rate for undergrad students who are Pell-eligible students Available 1.D.3 Added: Achievement gap in six-year graduation rate for undergrad students who are first-generation Available 1.D.3 Added: Achievement gap in six-year graduation rate for undergrad students who are Hispanic Available 1.D.3 Discontinued: Achievement gap in six-year graduation rate for undergraduates who are students from rural communities Not available Discontinued: Achievement gap in six-year graduation rate for undergrad students who are students from rural communities Not available Faculty and staff cultivate positive and personalized interactions with students 4 Students' perceptions of frequency of student- centered interaction with faculty, first-year, and seniors from NSSE Available 1.C.7

-Financial hardships that interfere with student completion are minimized.
-5 Cost of attendance, all students, average net price and rank among Oregon public universities Available 1.D.2 Cost of attendance, middle-income students, average net price, and rank Available 1.D.2
+Undergraduate annual calculation for four- year graduation rate, for first time, full-time student cohort Available 1D2 Student-support services facilitate student persistence Retention for undergraduates from year one to year two for first- time, full-time student cohort Available 1D2 and academic achievement.
+Achievement gap in six-year graduation rate for undergrad students who are Underrepresented minority students Available 1D3 Achievement gap in six-year graduation rate for undergrad students who are Pell-eligible students Available 1D3 Added: Achievement gap in six-year graduation rate for undergrad students who are first-generation Available 1D3 Added: Achievement gap in six-year graduation rate for undergrad students who are Hispanic Available 1D3 Discontinued: Achievement gap in six-year graduation rate for undergrad students who are students from rural communities Not available Discontinued: Achievement gap in six-year graduation rate for undergrad students who are students from rural communities Not available Faculty and staff cultivate positive and personalized interactions with students Students' perceptions of frequency of student- centered interaction with faculty, first-year and seniors, from NSSE Available 1C7 Financial hardships that interfere with student completion Cost of attendance, all students, average net price and rank among Oregon public universities Available 1D2 are minimized.
+Cost of attendance, middle-income students, average net price and rank Available 1D2

-1We set a 2023 target of 25% of all courses to be available off-campus, in the evening, online, hybrid or weekends.
+We set a 2023 target of 25% of all courses to be available off-campus, in the evening, online, hybrid or weekends.
 This measure is meaningful because it is an indicator of our support of degree completion among students with competing demands on their time.

-2We focused on curricular structure to ensure that our undergraduate requirements could be completed within 180 credits.
+We focused on curricular structure to ensure that our undergraduate requirements could be completed within 180 credits.
 Originally, we hypothesized that this would contribute to higher 6-year graduation rates, lower excess credits for first-time students, and greater affordability of our degrees.
 We have added two indicators: 4-year graduation rates for first-time, full-time students and excess credits for transfer students.
 The 4-year graduation rate allows are meaningful because they indicate minimized opportunity costs for attending college.
 Reducing excess credits in transfer students has been identified as a state-level priority in Oregon and aligns with our efforts to offer affordable degrees to all students.

-3Retention from 1st to 2nd year was chosen as an indicator of student persistence, and because this indicator has been stuck for over a decade and represents an area in need of improvement.
+Retention from 1st to 2nd year was chosen as an indicator of student persistence, and because this indicator has been stuck for over a decade and represents an area in need of improvement.
 We originally focused on achievement gaps for URM and Pell Eligible students because they are most relevant to our student population.
 With NWCCU's 2020 standards, we added indicators for achievement gaps for Hispanic, first generation and male/female students.
 In addition, our original plan also said we would track achievement gaps in six-year graduation rates for graduate students; we have discontinued that set of indicators because that particular measure is not meaningful.
 At this time, we don't track achievement gaps at the graduate level.
 We originally included measures achievement gaps for Veteran's and rural status because they aligned with categories recognized in Oregon's Student Success and Completion Funding Model.
 We discontinued their use because comparator information is not readily available and the measures are less relevant to our current work.

-4We chose this measure because it allows us to look at student interactions with faculty at two points in the student life course; we have data from past NSSE administrations so we can track change over time; and NSSE provides peer comparators.
+We chose this measure because it allows us to look at student interactions with faculty at two points in the student life course; we have data from past NSSE administrations so we can track change over time; and NSSE provides peer comparators.